Posto10/Posto10/README.md

 - 👋 Hi, I’m @Posto10
 - 👀 I’m interested in Android app developement
 - 🌱 I’m currently learning and at the same time working on some interesting projects
-- 💞️ I’m looking to collaborate on any project with dependencies on Goole map API
+- 💞️ I’m looking to collaborate on any project with dependencies on Google map API
 - 📫 My contacts: email- postonewsonline@gmail.com , Phone: +2349131391267

 <!---